jbagwell27/fdd-docs/create-tab.md

 Creating or configuring a custom tab, is done through JSON through a Resource pack.

 !!!warning
-~~When making changes to the resource or data pack, you will need to restart the game in order to view those changes.
-This is due to the way the tabs are created!~~

 You can now reload edited tabs by running the `/mct reloadTabs` command.
 Available since 1.1

 To reload Language files, you need to use the standard `F3 + T` key combo